Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/specs.md

 nav_order: 6
 ---

-The exact specifications of the mothbox may change depending on factors like which
+The exact specifications of the mothbox may change depending on factors like which microcontroller or power source you choose.

 * Weight: 2750 grams
 * Size: 11"L x 7"W x 4"H (box)